benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRM2.png)

 - LRM2 appears below a relationship / path.
 The relationship / path may be wrapped by an 'L'.
+- _n_ is a positive integer
 - LRM2 may appear directly before a quantifier.
 If followed by an R-combiner - '→' is the entity directly right of the R-combiner.
 Otherwise - '→' is not defined
 - if '→' : '→' should be defined, and should be a blue/logical/red entity
 - if _et_ : _et_ is a a blue/logical/red entity right of the '→' entity

-For each assignment to the entity on its left (←), this filter will limit the number of assignments to the '→' / _et1_ entity - to those with the smallest / largest number of relationships / paths on its top.
+For each assignment to the entity on its left (←), this filter will limit the assignments to the '→' / _et_ entity - to the _n_ assignments with the smallest / largest number of relationships / paths on its top.

 _**Q195:** Any dragon owned by Brandon Stark, and the 3 dragons it froze the largest number of times_